 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
 (See Appendix A).
-They will receive a staff induction pack containing key documents.
+They will receive a staff induction pack containing key documents pertinent to safeguarding procedures in school.